 During the years at King’s, I had an exciting portfolio of three fully funded research projects (funded by FP7- EU, ESRC and Soderberg’s Foundation Sweden).
 The focus in these projects has been multinational enterprises and their strategies and activities in Emerging Markets.
 For example, in the FP7-EU funded project (€ 2.3 million); “The impact of Multinational Enterprises on poverty reduction and sustainable development in Emerging Markets” was investigated.
 At present, I am working on a research project; “Developing an inclusive digital framework to empower poorer youth and women in emerging markets” that is funded by ESRC – GCRF (£760,000), with University of Oxford, UK.

 To date I have supervised more than 20 PhD candidates, most of whom are now working as Assistant/Associate Professors in well known universities across the globe.
-I have supervised European students, across more than 100 Masters dissertations.
-And whilst at Birmingham University I served as director for PhD Programmes from 2015 to 2017.
+I have supervised European students, for more than 100 Masters dissertations.
+And whilst at Birmingham University I served as director for the PhD Programme from 2015 to 2017.

-I also sit on the Board of Directors for the Centre of International Business at Leeds University Business School in the U.K..
-Whilst serving on several review panels worldwide – from reviewing academic programs through to external assessments for professorships.
+I also sit on the Board of Directors for the Centre of International Business at Leeds University Business School in the U.K. Whilst serving on several review panels worldwide – from reviewing academic programmes through to external assessments for professorships.
 I am regularly invited to academic and professional conferences as a keynote speaker.

 Over the years I have served as Visiting Professor at:

-University of South Australia, Australia; Uppsala University, Sweden; FGV, Sao Paulo, Brazil; Lund University, Sweden; University of Vaasa, Finland; Complutense University Madrid, Spain; University of Pavia, Italy; PUC University Rio de Janeiro, Brazil; Maastricht University, The Netherlands; Heinrick-Heine University, Düsseldorf, Germany; Robert-Schuman University, Strasbourg, CERAM School of Management, Nice, University of Lyon and EM Lyon, France; ESCP-Europe, Berlin and Paris University of Kuwait, Kuwait; University of Bahrain, Bahrain; University of Lyon – 3, France; University of Valancia, Spain; and Michigan State University, USA.
+University of South Australia, Australia; Uppsala University, Sweden; FGV, Sao Paulo, Brazil; PUC, Rio de Janeiro, Brazil; Lund University, Sweden; University of Vaasa, Finland; Complutense University Madrid, Spain; University of Pavia, Italy; PUC University Rio de Janeiro, Brazil; Maastricht University, The Netherlands; Heinrick-Heine University, Düsseldorf, Germany; Robert-Schuman University, Strasbourg, CERAM School of Management, Nice, University of Lyon and EM Lyon, France; ESCP-Europe, Berlin and Paris University of Kuwait, Kuwait; University of Bahrain, Bahrain; University of Valancia, Spain; Michigan State University, USA and Georgia State University, USA